-Must contact the VA counselor at Bishop State located in the financial aid office to start the certification process.

-Must be eligible to receive VA educational benefits;

-Have a complete admission folder in the Admission/Registrar's Office (application, high school transcript, college transcript, etc.);

-Must have been a student in good standing at the end of last enrollment period at the school or institution from which the veteran is transferring;

-Must have a specific degree plan, and must provide a copy of each semester's schedule to the VA Coordinator at preregistration after tuition and fees are paid, or at the beginning of each semester in order to be certified to the VA as attending.
-Must have all prior college transcripts evaluated for transfer credit to current major.
+- Must contact the VA Certifying Official located in the financial aid office to start the certification process. - Must be eligible to receive VA educational benefits. - Must be completely and unconditionally admitted to the College (application, high school transcript, college transcript, etc.). - Must have all prior college transcripts evaluated for transfer credit to current major. - Must have been a student in good standing at the end of last enrollment period at the school or institution from which the veteran is transferring. - Must have a specific degree plan. - Must notify the VA Certifying Official at the beginning of each semester and provide a copy of the student schedule in order to be certified to the VA as attending.

-All veterans benefit recipients must maintain a grade point average in accordance with the outlined policy below for determining satisfactory progress.

-Semester Hours Attempted Required Overall GPA

-12-21 1.50

-22-32 1.75

-33 or more 2.00